-Correct spelling, explaination: this is a correct form, however it is more often spelled in-store.
+Correct spelling, explanation: this is a correct form, however, it is more often spelled in-store.
 This adjective describes a situation when something is available, for example in a shop.
 It is a merge of words in and store.

 Instored is incorrect, but there are sources that describe instore as a verb (with similar meaning as to store), which would make instored an actual, existing past simple/past participle form.
-We would take this with a grain of salt, because none of bigger dictionaries suggest this meaning.
+We would take this with a grain of salt because none of the bigger dictionaries suggest this meaning.